shorebirdtech/docs/docs/code_push/initialize.md

 :::info
-Shorebird code push requires the internet permission to be added to your `AndroidManifest.xml` file. (located in `android/app/src/main/AndroidManifest.xml`.)
-This is required for the app to be able to communicate with the Shorebird servers to pull new patches.
+Shorebird code push requires the internet permission to be added to your `AndroidManifest.xml` file (located in `android/app/src/main/AndroidManifest.xml`).
+This is required for the app to be able to communicate with the Shorebird servers to download patches.

+`shorebird init` will add this permission if it is not already present.

 ```xml
 <manifest ...>